 Erika: It is.
 It’s actually grain-free.
 It’s almond flour pasta that I use as my base, so it’s a Paleo pasta.

 Host: Is it easy to get?

 Erika: Yes.
 You can usually get it.
 I think Whole Foods sells it.
 It’s an almond flour one.
 They sell it in the frozen section.

 Host: Does it taste as good as pasta or does it taste different?

-Erika: It tastes a little different but honestly I haven’t had pasta in so long that I’m so thankful to have it so then I actually like it now.
-And sometimes I use brown rice pasta but then again I notice like, I don’t do the best of grains so like I notice that I might look a little inflamed and puffy from as if I stick with the almond flour one, you know, that one’s not going to cause any issues for me and I would get to enjoy my pasta and feel good the next day.
+Erika: It tastes a little different, but honestly I haven’t had pasta in so long that I’m so thankful to have it, so then I actually like it now.
+And sometimes I use brown rice pasta, but then again I notice, I don’t do the best of grains so like I notice that I might look a little inflamed and puffy from as if I stick with the almond flour one, you know, that one’s not going to cause any issues for me and I would get to enjoy my pasta and feel good the next day.